 The full name for the combined pill is Combined Oral Contraceptive Pill, or COCP.
 The full name for the 'mini-pill' is Progestin Only Pill, or POP.
 But mostly people just call them both 'the pill'.
+You can use them for a long time period (a couple of years) or for a few months too, after consulting your gynaecologist.
+You will be able to conceive within 1-3 months of stopping a combination pill after you stop taking the pill.

 How well does it work?